inflearn logo

 Students will be provided with approximately 40 pages of PDF educational materials.

-The course is structured so that you can follow along with the hands-on exercises while listening to the lectures, and review vi/vim commands and key concepts even after completing the course.
+The course is structured so that you can follow along with the hands-on exercises while watching the lectures, and review the vi/vim commands and key concepts even after completing the course.

-This is not just a lecture where you simply watch a video and finish; it also provides learning materials so you can look up necessary information again.
+This is not just a lecture where you finish by watching the video; we also provide learning materials so you can look up the necessary information again whenever needed.

 What makes this course different